 Access to financial services

 One way to support the people in these areas is by financing new ways to make a living through microloan banks.
-Those who receive loans in the banks, which we help to fund through BGF, also become stakeholders of the bank.
+Those who receive loans from the banks, which we help to fund through BGF, also become stakeholders of the bank.
 The members of these community-owned banks also receive basic training in economics and the conservation of resources.
 They may also get advice on how to create a business that allows them to pay back the microloan.

 As villages become larger and purchasing power increases, the same goes for the collective opportunities and political incentives to build infrastructure, roads, and water channels, etc. In this part of the world, they currently have basic needs for roads and water supplies of various kinds, but in the long term, there are other issues to consider, like healthcare, supporting education, culture, etc.

 This way of working, where Better Globe’s contribution is part of the engine of this continuous change through BGF, ultimately leads to sustainable communities.
-Since our model is based on business activities, it becomes a sustainable system that allows us to provide help to self-help.
+Since our model is based on green business activities, it becomes a sustainable system that allows us to provide help to self-help.

 Community Based Organizations (CBOs)